 Well, yes, by modern standards it is.
 There is an established critical argument that British imperialist fiction depicts the Empire as nothing more than an exotically decorated stage – peopled by a voiceless cast of black and brown extras – upon which white protagonists act out their dramas.
 And that is certainly true of the passages here that are set in Africa.
 The Sudan here fulfils much the same function as does Narnia in C.S.
 Lewis’s stories: it’s a fantasy land where those who have won the greatest prize in the lottery of life can have adventures and find themselves.

-There are some expressions of understanding, so that Jack Durrance finds himself on the side of ‘the sorely harassed tribes of the eastern Sudan.
+There are, it is true, some expressions of understanding, so that Jack Durrance finds himself on the side of ‘the sorely harassed tribes of the eastern Sudan.
 He liked them; he could enter into their hatred of the old Turkish rule, he could understand their fanaticism, and their pretence of fanaticism under the compulsion of Osman Digna’s hordes.’

 But there’s only really one African character in the entire novel, Abou Fatma, and he’s hardly a man of independent action; formerly General Gordon’s servant at Khartoum, his role is simply that of a loyal friend to the British.
 He sustains a near-fatal wound trying to help Harry escape from Omdurman, yet returns to make a second successful attempt to save our hero.
 But he gets little credit for his efforts.
 Harry doesn’t even correct Ethne when she congratulates him later: ‘I am glad that you escaped from Omdurman without the help of Lieutenant Sutch or Colonel Durrance.
 I wanted so much that everything should be done by you alone without anybody’s help or interference.’
-Abou Fatma simply doesn’t count.
+Abou Fatma – without whom his escape would not have been possible – simply doesn’t count.

 All of which is less than ideal.